jdittrich/userNeedResearchBook/text/allURBook.md

 I suggest the following structure for your reports:

 -   summary of the key facts and findings
 -   Why: Research interest
--   How: Research Methods
+-   How: Research methods
--   Who and Where: Describe Participants and Site
+-   Who and Where: Describe participants and site
--   Findings
+-   Your findings
 -   Conclusions and suggestions

 ![page spread from a report on wiki use for teaching at university](images/exampleWrittenReport2.png)

 ### Slides